Jun 11, 2025

 Risk Profile and Failure Modes

-While both Continuous Delivery (CD) and Continuous Training (CT) aim to increase automation and reduce operational friction, the risks they introduce and the kinds of failures they must guard against are fundamentally different.
+While both Continuous Delivery (CD) and Continuous Training (CT) increase automation, they introduce fundamentally different risks and failure modes.

-Continuous Training (CT) introduces subtler, behavior-driven risks that are harder to detect but potentially more damaging over time.
-A model retrained on noisy or biased data may continue to run in production without raising any infrastructure alerts, yet silently degrade business performance, introduce fairness issues, or cause a loss in customer trust.
-These are semantic failures: the model is technically running, but it’s making worse decisions.
-CT failures often emerge slowly through model drift, overfitting, or regression on specific user segments.
-The biggest risk is retraining without sufficient evaluation, allowing degraded models to replace more performant ones.
+These semantic failures mean the model is technically operational but making worse decisions.
+CT failures emerge slowly through model drift, overfitting, or regression on specific user segments.
+The primary risk is retraining without sufficient evaluation, allowing degraded models to replace more performant ones.

 Testing Strategy